Queen's University Belfast: Admissions

-Queen's was established with the aim of attracting both Protestant and Catholic students.
+The university was established with the aim of attracting both Protestant and Catholic students.
 While the university does not publish data on the religion affiliation of its students, Rupert Taylor, who conducted his PhD research on the university during The Troubles, argued in an article published in 1988 that "Whilst in the past, especially before the Second World War, Catholics were under-represented this is not currently the case".
 Taylor cites data showing that Catholic representation among undergraduates rose from 21.9 per cent in 1958/59 to 27.4 per cent in 1968/69 and 42.5 per cent in 1978/79.
 By the late 1990s, 54 per cent of Queen's students were Catholics, compared to a 48 per cent share of the Northern Ireland population aged 18–25.
-The growing share of Catholics in the student population is in part due to the tendency of middle-class Protestants to go to university in Great Britain rather than Northern Ireland.
+The growing share of Catholics in the student population is partially due to the tendency of middle-class Protestants to attend university in Great Britain rather than in Northern Ireland.

 In 2009, Queen's signed a joint venture partnership with INTO University Partnerships, creating INTO Queen's University Belfast.
 The INTO centre is based on campus and provides a foundation year for international students who want to study at the university.

 Student life

 Students' Union

 The Students' Union at Queen's (QUBSU) is located opposite the Lanyon Building on University Road, and is provided for under the university's statutes.
-All students at the university are automatic members of the union, making it one of the largest unions on a single campus in Ireland or the UK.
+All students at the university are automatic members of the union, making it one of the largest unions on a single campus in Ireland and the UK.
 It is administered by the Students' Representative Council (SRC) (elected every October, on a faculty basis) and an executive (elected in March), who manage the operations of the union in conjunction with several full-time staff.

 The old union building closed at the end of August 2018 to make way for construction of the new Students' Union building.
 Interim facilities were provided in other university buildings on Elmwood Avenue and, for the Speakeasy bar, an acquired space on the Lisburn Road (opposite the Medical Biology Centre).

-The new Students' Union building, officially named One Elmwood opened to students on 5 September 2022 and houses the Students' Union, Student Guidance Services, the Union bar and Mandela Hall.
+The new Students' Union building, officially named One Elmwood opened to students on 5 September 2022 and houses the Students' Union, Student Guidance Services, the Union bar, and Mandela Hall.
+It also houses a café called Social and a SPAR retail outlet under the name Union Shop.